 An outdated thermostat will have trouble sensing the correct temperature making it difficult to maintain a perfect home environment.
 Besides, incorrect reading forces your unit to work harder, resulting in energy wastage.

-When going for a replacement, consider going for a smart thermostat for more hands-off control and long-term energy savings.
-The best part is that you don’t have to fiddle around with the settings every now and then, and your home stays at the perfect temperature at all times.
-Plus, a smart thermostat can save you money in addition to helping you automate home climate.
+Solution: In this case, consider replacing your old thermostat.
+When upgrading, opt for a smart thermostat for more hands-off control.
+The best part is that you don’t have to fiddle around with the settings every now and then, and your home always stays at the perfect temperature.
+Plus, a smart thermostat can save you money in addition to helping you automate your home climate.

-Here’s a handy guide on different types of thermostats and which one would best suit your home.
+Read a handy guide on different types of thermostats and see which one would best suit your home.

-Over time, your thermostat can corrode, and the wiring can come loose.
+Over time, the internal aluminum parts of your thermostat can corrode, and the wiring can come loose.
 This can interfere with electrical connections, and as a result, your thermostat’s communication with the HVAC unit is lost.

-To troubleshoot this problem, turn off the power at the circuit breaker.
+Solution: To troubleshoot your thermostat, turn off the power at the circuit breaker.
 Take off the cover and check that the wires aren’t corroded or detached.
 If you find corrosion, use a wire stripper to remove that section.
 Reveal a new section on the wire and then reinstall it in the terminal.
 Also, tighten any loose screws if needed.

 Note: Never remove the thermostat cover before turning off the power at the breaker, as electrical components can pose a safety hazard.
 Plus, you should only take the DIY approach if you are absolutely sure you can handle the electrical connections.
 If you are doubtful, call an HVAC technician.

-If your thermostat’s screen is completely blank or fading out, there might be a power or an electrical connection issue.
-Dead batteries, tripped circuit breaker, and blown-out fuse can cause your thermostat to stop working.
+If your thermostat is blank and your AC is not working, there might be a power or an electrical connection issue.
+For example, dead batteries, tripped circuit breakers, and blown-out fuse can cause your thermostat screen to fade out or go blank.

-Before checking anything else, make sure that the power switch is on.
-If this doesn’t work, turn off your thermostat and inspect the batteries; replace if needed.
+Solution: Turn on the power switch.
+If this doesn’t work, turn off your thermostat and inspect the batteries; replace them if needed.

 When batteries run out in a battery-operated thermostat, it will shut down, and you will see a black display.
 Screen fading or flickering also indicates loss of battery power.

-Tried all the hacks, but still, your thermostat isn’t working?
+Tried all the hacks, but your thermostat is still not working?

-While most newer thermostats use some form of an electrical temperature sensor, older thermostats use mercury or magnetic switch.
+While most newer thermostats use some form of an electrical temperature sensor, older thermostats use mercury or a magnetic switch.
 With a mercury switch, as the temperature in the room changes, the coil expands or contracts.
 For this to work as intended, it requires proper leveling on the wall.
-If your thermostat is slightly tilted, it affects the reading accuracy.
+Also, if your thermostat is slightly tilted, it affects the reading accuracy.

-To fix this problem, remove the thermostat from its place and use a level to ensure the correct position on the wall.
+Solution: To fix your thermostat, remove it from its place and use a level to ensure the correct position on the wall.

-When the circuit breaker trips, your thermostat will shut down, and you will notice a blank screen.
+When the circuit breaker trips, your AC thermostat will stop working, and you will notice a blank screen.

-Inspect your circuit breaker and if it has tripped, simply flip the switch back on and check if this restores the thermostat screen.
-If it keeps tripping repeatedly, do not try to reset it as it can result in a fire.
-Instead, turn off your HVAC system and your thermostat and seek professional help immediately.
+Solution: Inspect your circuit breaker and if it has tripped, simply flip the switch back on and check if this restores the thermostat screen.
+If it keeps tripping repeatedly, do not try to reset it, as it can result in a fire.
+Instead, turn off your HVAC system and your thermostat immediately and seek professional help.

 Here’s what to do if your air conditioner circuit breaker keeps tripping repeatedly.